Creating search engine friendly content

 - In text links

-Each of these meta tags; title, description and keywords tags, can be added to your site by clicking on Page > Page Properties > Metadata.
+Each of these meta tags; title, description, and keywords tags, can be added to your site by clicking Page > Metadata.

 - The area labeled Page Title is where you put your title tag.
 Your page title tag should include the main keyword or concept of your page, your business or website name and, if relevant, your location and should be under 70 characters long.
 Here's a basic example:

 Fine Gold Jewelry | ABC Jewel Company | My Town, Texas

 - The area labeled Description is where you put your description tag.
 Your description tag should include the main keywords for the page and the name of your company and, if relevant, the location.
 It should be under 200 characters long and should entice visitors to click through to your site.
 Here's a basic example:

 ABC Jewel Company provides customers in and around My Town, Texas with the finest yellow and white gold jewelry imported directly from Italy.
 Stop in today!

 - The area labeled Keywords is where you will put in the main keywords for the page.
 Don't stuff keywords, only list keywords that apply to the content of the page.
 Here is a basic example: